hkingsley-code/blog/content/home/experience.md

         * Collaborate with Data Engineers to maintain the accuracy and timeliness of our data ingestion
         * Serve as main project manager for all Player Development software applications
         * Continue to execute all Data Analyst duties
-  - title: Data Analyst - Player Development
+  - title: Data Scientist - Player Development
     company: Cincinnati Reds
     company_url: ''
     company_logo: reds